jrparente/mit-pro-atm/README.md

 Developed as part of the MITxPro course in Full Stack Development with MERN, is a simple ATM machine simulation.
 It allows users to perform basic ATM operations such as deposits and cashback transactions.
 The interface is designed with Bootstrap for a clean and intuitive user experience.
 This project serves as a practical exercise offering insights into state management and form validation.

+### Improvements I made

+- Added validation so users can’t withdraw more money than the account balance
+- Added the select field, modifying the user interface to require users to select deposit or withdraw before an input field is visible
+- Added minimal styling to all the elements, using a combination of Bootstrap and CSS
+- Added functionality to reset the form after a successful transaction

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With